 There are two different types of state income taxes — flat taxes and progressive taxes.

 A flat tax is just what it sounds like: a flat rate, or a fixed percentage of your income.
-So, for example, people who live in Utah pay 5 percent of their income in state income taxes, no matter how much money they make.
+So, for example, people who live in Utah pay 4.95 percent of their income in state income taxes, no matter how much money they make.
 This type of tax is also known as a proportional tax, because the amount you pay is proportional to your income.
-Seven states have flat income tax rates: Colorado, Illinois, Indiana, Massachusetts, Michigan, Pennsylvania and Utah.
+Nine states have flat income tax rates: Colorado, Illinois, Indiana, Kentucky, Massachusetts, Michigan, North Carolina, Pennsylvania and Utah.